MPzCodes/Blitz3D-with-libsgd/README.md

 # Blitz3D-with-libsgd

+11.March.2025
+runtime.dll is actualized to 0.18.1
+solved the serialize.bb (for german versions) and the RenderEffect problem im the hdrbloom.bb program

+have fun

-The newest Blitz3D Version with libsgd
+The newest Blitz3D Version V1.119 with libsgd
 MPz, 29.dec.2024

 Hello to all,